-AC power supply units (PSUs) have an illuminated translucent handle that serves as an indicator and DC PSUs have an LED that serves as an indicator.
-The indicator shows whether power is present or a power fault has occurred.
+AC power supply units (PSUs) have an illuminated translucent handle that serves as an indicator.
+The DC PSUs have an LED that serves as an indicator.

+The indicator shows whether power is present or if a power fault has occurred.